Beena2312/Beena2312/README.md

 - 👋 Hi, I’m Beena
 - 👀 I’m interested in learning new things.
 - 🌱 I’m currently learning different projects in programing.
-- 💞️ I’m looking to collaborate on Selenium & Restassuered projects.
+- 💞️ I’m looking to collaborate on Selenium & Restassured projects.
 - 📫 How to reach me beenasuryavanshi2312@gmail.com.

 I am a full-stack software engineer and writer.
 I love programming, reading, writing and speaking.
 As a software engineer,